Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 3. Phone calls

-If you think you’ll be making lots of international calls, look into a cloud phone system that lets you make calls over the internet.
-Again, RingCentral is a good option here (especially since the app has phone calling, video conferencing and even team messaging all in one place):
+If you think you’ll be making lots of international calls, look into a business phone service that lets you make calls over the internet.
+Again, RingCentral is a good option here (especially since the app has phone calling, video conferencing, and even team messaging all in one place):

 When to use phone calls: When you need to communicate something urgently but you don’t need to give a visual demonstration.